Counterfactual Identifiability via Dynamic Optimal Transport: Energy Based Models: Curl-free Flows

 hence replacing $v_t$ by its curl-free component $\nabla \psi$ never increases the dynamic OT cost. \begin{proof} For each $t\in[0,1]$ the Helmholtz-Hodge decomposition provides a unique split

 Orthogonality in $L^{2}(\rho_{t})$ then implies

 hence

 The integral above is non-negative and vanishes iff $s_{t}\equiv0$, and therefore, $\mathcal{A}(\rho, v) \geq \mathcal{A}(\rho, \nabla \psi)$, with strict inequality for every non-conservative field. \end{proof} \end{proposition} \begin{remark} The unique minimiser of the dynamic OT problem is curl-free, as its time-1 map is the gradient of a convex potential.
-Thus, the above result suggests that an energy-based model (EBM) parameterisation of $v_t$ could prove to be a useful inductive bias for some problems, as it restricts the search space to curl-free vector fields.
-In practice, we operationalise this model by simply taking the sum of a neural network's output as the energy, then take gradients w.r.t the input $x$ yielding a curl-free vector field.
-We use this model class primarily for the constructed counterfactual ellipse scenarios as it can be quite computationally intensive for high-dimensional images given our resources.
+Thus, the above result suggests that an energy-based model (EBM) parameterisation of $v_t$~(e.g. see \textcite{de2025demystifying,balcerak2025energy}) could prove to be a useful inductive bias for some problems, as it restricts the search space to curl-free vector fields.
+In practice, we operationalise this model by simply taking the sum of a neural network's output as the energy, then taking gradients w.r.t the input $x$, yielding a curl-free vector field.
+We use this model class primarily for the constructed counterfactual ellipse scenarios, as it can be quite computationally intensive for high-dimensional images, given our resources.
 We consider scalable curl-free flow models fertile ground for future work. \end{remark}